-- Filed a series of substantial comments to the Food and Drug Administration (FDA) on a broad collection of commercial speech issues, including a comprehensive legal analysis of the First Amendment implications of all phases of the FDA's drug regulatory scheme and a First Amendment critique of the FDA's recent efforts to revise its regulatory policies on "direct-to-consumer" print advertising.
+- Filed a series of substantial comments to the FDA on a broad collection of commercial speech issues, including a comprehensive legal analysis of the First Amendment implications of all phases of the FDA's drug regulatory scheme and a First Amendment critique of the FDA's recent efforts to revise its regulatory policies on "direct-to-consumer" print advertising.

-- Successfully represented Google Inc. in copyright infringement lawsuit filed by French news agency, Agence France-Presse.
-Firm attorneys reach a confidential settlement that allowed Google to continue to use the agency's news and photos.
+- Successfully represented Google Inc. in a copyright infringement lawsuit filed by French news agency Agence France-Presse.
+Firm attorneys reached a confidential settlement that allowed Google to continue to use the agency's news and photos.